MicrosoftDocs/azure-devops-docs/release-notes/roadmap/2023/q3features.md

 ### Filter to work item history

 As a user, when looking at the work item history, it is difficult to see who made changes to what fields.
-I want to be able to filter down revisions on the history tab.
-Filter by text, person who made the revision, and the fields being revised.
+I want to be able to filter out the history by text, person who made the revision, and the fields being revised.

 > [!div class="mx-imgBorder"]
 > ![Filter to work item history](media/boards-2022q3-03.png)